Laparoscopic hysterectomy is the standard

 - We always perform Laparoscopic Hysterectomy for a uterus less than 1 kilo, because of the many advantages of a laparoscopic hysterectomy in comparison with an abdominal hysterectomy.

 - less pain

 - more cosmetic scar

-- For a bigger uterus at least up to 1500 gram is a laparoscopic hysterectomy is generally possible, but this has to be discussed individually.
+- For a larger uterus up to 1500 grams a laparoscopic hysterectomy remains possible, but this requires a more experienced surgeon.

-- this is not the general standard of care : to do a subtotal hysterectomy+promontofixation in less than 3 hours requires an experienced surgeon
+- this is not the standard of care since a subtotal hysterectomy + promontofixation in less than 3 hours requires an experienced surgeon

-- A vaginal hysterectomy is the classic option but the recurrence rate is over 30%.
+- A vaginal hysterectomy is a classic surgery with a 30% recurrence rate.

-[/box]Considering that the cervix of the uterus is richly innervated and fixed in the pelvic floor, it is logic to anticipate that a subtotal hysterectomy will be associated with
+]Considering that the cervix of the uterus is richly innervated and fixed in the pelvic floor, it is logical to anticipate that a subtotal hysterectomy will be associated with

 - less postoperative pain and a faster recovery